dewocracy/careers/fullstack-developer.md

 - Passionate about software development.
 Very motivated to learn every day.
 - A good teammate.
 We will spend a lot of time together!
 - With a good startup mentality.
 Eager to participate and to work proactively.
-- A clean code and attention to detail lover
+- A clean code and attention to detail lover.
 - Bonus: +2 years of experience in the production environment web/mobile apps with similar tech stack.